ProjectPhysX/FluidX3D/README.md

 <details><summary>What physical model does FluidX3D use?</summary>

 - FluidX3D implements the lattice Boltzmann method, a type of direct numerical simulation (DNS), the most accurate type of fluid simulation, but also the most computationally challenging.
-Optional extension models include volume force (Guo forcing), free surface ([volume-of-fluid](https://doi.org/10.15495/EPub_UBT_00005400) and [PLIC](https://doi.org/10.3390/computation10020021)), a temperature model and Smagorinsky subgrid turbulence model.
+Optional extension models include volume force (Guo forcing), free surface ([volume-of-fluid](https://doi.org/10.15495/EPub_UBT_00005400) and [PLIC](https://doi.org/10.3390/computation10020021)), a temperature model and Smagorinsky-Lilly subgrid turbulence model.
 </details>

 <details><summary>FluidX3D only uses FP32 or even FP32/FP16, in contrast to FP64.
 Are simulation results physically accurate?</summary>